Doing the Martin Shuffle (with your iPod)

 Andre also points out that Martin Fiedler's shuffle database generator can be used to change the order of shuffling; you may be able to choose an order that makes searching easier for you.

-I wrote this program on a plane, without access to reference material, and it turns out I forgot one important part of the value iteration algorithm: the future discounting factor, gamma (γ).
-This can have an effect on convergence of the values.
-To verify that the results I have are reasonable, I wrote a function, run to run a simulated random search for a song, on an N song iPod, with shuffle time T, and with the policy of shuffling when farther than p songs away from the target.
-The results of the simulation (when averaged over 100,000 runs) are all within 0.1 of the values computed by my MDP routine.
-Here is the run function and the new main:
+I coded the value iteration algorithm from memory without consulting a reference, and it turns out I forgot an important factor: the future discounting factor, gamma (γ).
+This can have an effect on convergence of the values, particularly for problems where there are paths that accumulate infinite value.
+This is not an issue for our iPod problem, but to verify that my results are reasonable, I wrote a function, run to run a simulated random search for a song, on an N song iPod, with shuffle time T, and with the policy of shuffling when farther than p songs away from the target.
+I also updated the main function to compare the simulation results to the calculated MDP results:

 global V